Beginner’s tips to play your own build.

 - Curses can give you a lot of additional damage in the form of weakening the enemy to your damage type and generating you charges that increase your own damage output.
 Monsters can have only 1 curse by default but this can be increased from tree and gear.
 Monsters can be hexproof, and to be able to apply curses to such monsters you would need Cospri's Will unique chest.
 Be sure to plan for this item if you rely on several curses in your build.
 Always plan at least 1 curse for your build, as well as curse delivery method which may include: manual casting, Cast when Damage Taken, Cast on Hit from heralds and Blasphemy aura.

-- Shock is a status effect that make a target take 50% more damage.
-To apply it you need to crit with lightning or have a “chance to shock” on non crit lightning hits.
-Duration is based on how big your hit was compared to target health so shocking bosses might be a problem.
+- Shock is a status effect that make a target take up to 50% more damage depending of the amount of initial lightning hit.
+To apply it you need to crit with lightning or have a chance to shock on non crit lightning hits.
+Duration is 2 seconds and effect is based on how big your hit was compared to target health (to a max 50% if hit of at least 10% of target life) so shocking bosses might be a problem.
 To work around it use Vaal Lightning Trap that leaves shocked ground, applying shock on every monster standing on it including bosses.
-Also you can Use Vessel of Vinktar to apply shock while it’s in effect, but that flask is not cheap.
+Also you can Use Vessel of Vinktar to apply shock while its in effect, but that flask is not cheap.

 - Frenzy charges give you +4% increased attack/cast speed and +4% More damage per charge.
 For any attack build the best way to sustain them is Blood Rage gem.
 Others ways to get them include chances to get them on hit form tree and gear, Frenzy and Ice Bite gem, and Poacher’s Mark curse but the curse is rarely a good idea as it doesn’t give anything else useful in the current state of the game.